AnnaBaziruwiha/AnnaBaziruwiha/README.md

 # Anna-Mariia Baziruvikha

-Python backend developer with React and React-Native experience, good communications skills, and a passion for technology.
+Backend developer with good communication skills and a passion for technology.

 📫 abaziruwiha@gmail.com